Ph-ill/Capwise/frontend/README.md

 # Capwise Frontend

-This is the frontend for the CineSwipe application, built with React.
+This is the frontend for the Capwise application, built with React.

 ## Setup